Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Results: Fluctuations scaling

 The results are presented in Fig.~\ref{fig:tempdep} for the equilibrium~(a) and the nonequilibrium~(b) cases.
 At equilibrium, the variance tends to saturate at a finite value with increasing system size, and converges asymptotically to the predictions of the fluctuation-response relation for the thermodynamic limit $N \rightarrow \infty$.
 In particular, in the paramagnetic phase ($T_\text{eff}>T_c$), the normalized variance decreases monotonically with system size, since the current response vanishes in this limit.
 This results from the fact that, for $N \rightarrow \infty$, the flipping of a spin for $m=0$ does not change the energy of the system.
 In the ferromagnetic phase $(T_\text{eff} < T_c)$, especially away from the phase transition point, we observe a good quantitative agreement between the results for finite and infinite $N$, even for a relatively low number of spins $N=100$.
+We further notice that in the thermodynamic limit $N \rightarrow \infty$, the heat current fluctuations exhibit a nonanalytic behavior at $T_\text{eff}=T_c$ (they are equal to zero for $T_\text{eff} \geq T_c$ and finite for $T_\text{eff} <T_c$).
+This shows that current fluctuations can witness the presence of phase transitions in equilibrium, where there is no average current.

 A very different behavior of heat current fluctuations is observed in the nonequilibrium case [Fig.~\ref{fig:tempdep}~(b)] close to the phase transition point.
 As one may observe, the current variance evaluated for finite $N$ exhibits a pronounced peak close to the phase transition point, whose magnitude increases with system size.
 This agrees with the path integral results, which predict the asymptotic divergence of heat current fluctuations when the phase transition point is approached from the ferromagnetic phase.
 Away from the phase transition point, the results are generally analogous to the equilibrium case: In the paramagnetic phase, the finite-size results converge asymptotically to zero, in agreement with the path integral approach, which predicts the vanishing of heat current fluctuations.
 In the ferromagnetic phase, one observes a good agreement between the finite-size results and the path integral approach even for relatively small system sizes.
 Finally, we note that the current variance is discontinuous at the phase transition point.
 This comes from the fact that the scaled cumulant generating function $s(\chi_1)$ is then nonanalytic at $\chi_1=0$; see Ref.~\cite{herpich2020njp} for more details.